Before I show you how to start a blog, I've got to tell you some good news and some bad news:

 Step 4.
 Pick a Host

-My favorite hosting provider that I use for all of my sites is SiteGround.
-They're a WordPress recommended hosting provider and I've been using them for over a year.
+My personal favorite hosting provider that I use for all of my sites is SiteGround.
+They're a WordPress recommended hosting provider and I've been using them for a couple of years now.

 Here are a couple things I love about SiteGround: